Battle of Fayal: Battle

-In correspondence contained in the Senate Document 29th Congress, 1st session, No. 14, Elias Jose Ribeiro, Governor of Fayal, described the bloodshed in a letter to the United States Ambassador to the Portuguese Court, Thomas Sumter:
+Elias Jose Ribeiro, the governor of Fayal, described the British casualties in a letter to the American ambassador to Portugal, Thomas Sumter Jr.:

 The loss of the British was most extraordinary; their consul told me that he knew the list of the killed and wounded to amount to one hundred and sixteen, and it is supposed to have been much greater, for I myself saw three of the twelve boats without one person in them, and as they retreated I saw that one had only two on board, another only five, others only seven or eight.
 Of the killed were four officers; of the wounded few survived, as they were all wounded dangerously.
 I only wondered that any escaped to tell the story; for no attack could have been conducted in worse order.